Tekoph/.github/.github/ISSUE_TEMPLATE/bug_report_major.md

 ---
-name: Bug Report
+name: Bug Report - Major
-about: Create a report to help us improve
+about: A bug with Major severity
 title: ''
-labels: 'bug'
+labels: 'bug,major'
 assignees: ''

 ---